Mexico finds stolen radioactive material amid dirty bomb fear

 "Cobalt-60 has figured in several serious accidents, some of them fatal," said nuclear expert Mark Hibbs of the Carnegie Endowment for International Peace think-tank.
 "If dispersed, cobalt-60 or other radioactive source material could cause radiation poisoning locally."

-More than 100 incidents of thefts and other unauthorized activities involving nuclear and radioactive material are reported to the IAEA annually, the U.N. agency said this year.
+More than 100 incidents of thefts and other unauthorised activities involving nuclear and radioactive material are reported to the IAEA annually, the U.N. agency said this year.

 It is rare, however, that it makes any such incident public.